arshad-yaseen/ocra/README.md

 # OcrLLM

-Fast, ultra-accurate text extraction from images and PDFs with structured markdown output.
+Fast, ultra-accurate text extraction from any image or PDF—including challenging ones—with structured markdown output powered by vision models.

 ## Features